gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

 Adds an empty JSDoc block unless `enableFixer` is set to `false`.
-See the `contexts` option for how `inlineCommentBlock` can control the style of the generated JSDoc block.
+See the `contexts` option for how `inlineCommentBlock` can control the style of the generated JSDoc block and `fixerMessage` for an optional message to insert.

 ## Options